Pakistan, master's admission

 - a Bachelor's degree of minimum 124 credits

 - a Bachelor's degree followed by a Master's degree or Bachelor of Business Studies, minimum 4 years of university studies.
-Some, but not all, study programmes require the first degree be in a related field.

 - a Master's degree